guptap10/GIT-EXPS/exp7/exp7_readme.md

 # Problem Statement

 1.)
 Write a c++ code to make an array.

 2.)
 Write a c++ code to make an array with elements in reverse order in which user entered.

 3.)
 Write a c++ code to make do sum and average of array elements.

 4.)
 Write a c++ code to find maximum and minimum element of an array.

 5.)
 Write a c++ code to search the position of element, number of time it is occuring in an array.

+ 6.)
+Write a c++ program to take input from user.

+ 7.)
+Write a c++ program to concatenate the string on c++.

+ 8.)
+Write a c++ program to reverse string.

+ 9.)
+Write a c++ program to check a palindrome.

 # Theory
 In C++, an array is a data structure that is used to store multiple values of similar data types in a contiguous memory location.

+ C++ strings are sequences of characters stored in a char array.
+Strings are used to store words and text.
+They are also used to store data, such as numbers and other types of information.
+Strings in C++ can be defined either using the std::string class or the C-style character arrays.

 # Program Codes